Matters concerning the Kilt

-	Whilst a garment that has often been mistaken for the kilt in early depictions, is the Irish lein-croich, which is a long tunic traditionally made from a solid color cloth, usually black, green or saffron and belted at the waist.
-Solid colored kilts were first adopted by Irish nationalists as stated above, and thereafter by Irish regiments serving in the British Army.
+Whilst a garment that has often been mistaken for the kilt in early depictions, is the aforementioned lein-croich, which is again, a long tunic traditionally made from a solid color cloth, usually black, green or saffron and belted at the waist.
+Solid colored kilts were first adopted by Irish nationalists during their cultural revival as stated above, and thereafter by Irish regiments serving in the British Army.
 They could often be seen in early 20th century photographs from Ireland as well, especially at political and musical gatherings, as the kilt was adopted as a symbol of Gaelic nationalism in Ireland during this period, with no regard to the lack of any historical merit.
-Simply put, they adopted Scotland’s national dress because again, it is universally (Though wrongly) recognizable as being ‘Celtic‘, although having relatively little to do with ‘Celtic‘ culture as a whole, other than vaguely resembling a lein-croich ; Long shirt, I.E; a Belted tunic.
+Simply put, they adopted Scotland’s national dress because again, it is universally (Though wrongly) recognizable as being ‘Celtic‘, although having relatively little to do with ‘Celtic‘ culture as a whole, other than vaguely resembling a lein-croich; Long shirt, I.e; a Belted tunic.

 Some factlets on the Kilts ancient pedigree within Scotland

 The earliest example of Tartan is found on a fragment of clothing, dating to the 3rd century, which was found in Stirling, Scotland.